24 (2016 film): Filming

 Principal photography commenced in Mumbai on 8 April 2015.
 A romantic song was filmed in Nashik by early June 2015.
 Certain scenes were filmed at Filmistaan studios in Goregaon.
 VFX works were also carried out in the same studio by September 2015.
 Nithya Menen began filming her portions in the city from 1 August 2015.
 The first schedule was completed by early September 2015.
 By mid of the same month, a twenty-day schedule began in Poland.
 The crew filmed action scenes and songs at Kraków, the Zborow Mountain, Zakopane, Leba, Lewin Klodzki, Jedlina Zdroj, Wałbrzych, Bulowice and Nowe Brzesko–all in Poland.
 The lights were provided by Kraków Company Cinelight.
 The Kraków Film Commission and Kraków Film Cluster supported the project in Poland.
 This second schedule of filming was wrapped up on 30 September 2015.
 On 26 October 2015, the team shot an important sequences in Subrata Roy Sahara Stadium in Pune.
 The shoot was completed in a single day.
 By the end of the same month, the last schedule of filming was done at Adithyaram Studios in Chennai.
 On 2 November 2015, the filming was completed.

 In all, the film was shot for over 100 days, out of which 30 days of work was done abroad.
 More than 60 percent of the film involves VFX.

 Music

 The film score and soundtrack album are composed by A. R. Rahman.
 The lyrics to the songs are written by Vairamuthu and Madhan Karky.
-The soundtrack album was released by Eros Music on 9 April 2016.
+The soundtrack album was released by Eros Music on 9 April 2016, and its rights were bought later by Sony Music India.